-Perhaps that little train inspired the idea of including an amusement zone in the recreation area, sparked by memories of White City, which included a miniature train. (“Kiddieland,” adjacent to the Zoo at Fairmount Park, also had a miniature train.)
+Perhaps that little train inspired the idea of including an amusement zone in the recreation area, sparked by memories of White City, which included a miniature train. (“Kiddieland,” adjacent to the Zoo at Fairmount Park from 1939 to 1981, also had a miniature train.)
 By April of 1938, the city council had approved plans for an amusement park south of the athletic field.

 On June 15 the council voted to approve $10,825 (about $175,000 today) to finance the amusement park, including salaries for a manager, ticket sellers, parking lot attendants, a caretaker, and two merry-go-round attendants.
 Earlier that month the city had spent $5,300 for a merry-go-round, a 1906 Alan Herschel 36-horsepower carousel with hand-carved wooden horses suspended on brass poles; it originally ran on steam.
 A “flying scooter”—similar to modern Chair-O-Plane rides—was also acquired.
 The amusement park opened for the first time later that summer with A. H. Muir as its manager.

 Operation of the amusement park in 1938 resulted in a net loss of $221.53.
 The next year, despite the official opening of the bathhouse on June 24, the loss was nearly doubled.
 The deficit was blamed on cold and rainy weather.